1.1 Installation of R, RStudio and R Packages

 By clicking the mouse on the line after the > symbol, you can see a blinking cursor, indicating that R is ready to accept codes.
 Let’s type 1 + 2 and press Return (on Mac) or Enter (on Windows).

-It is a good habit to add spaces around an operator to increase readability of the code.
+It is a good habit to add spaces around an operator to increase the readability of the code.

 Writing code in the console